-- 1) Required Quantities of Rock: - a) The total required quantities of rock to be collected was determined by the UVA team to be 52 m (15.1%) less than that originally proposed by the in-country manager.
-This discrepancy can likely be explained by the UVA team's decision to utilize 1.5m tall foundations only on the bridge's left abutment, as opposed to

-- 2) Required Quantities of Cement, Sand, and Gravel: - a) The total required quantities of cement, sand, and gravel was determined by the UVA team to be 29 bags (6.4%) greater than, 19 m (13.6%) less than, and 2 m (10.2%) less than the original estimate, respectively.
+- 1) Required Quantities of Rock: - a) The total required quantities of rock to be collected was determined by the UVA team to be 52 m3 (15.1%) less than that originally proposed by the in-country manager.
+This discrepancy can likely be explained by the UVA team's decision to utilize 1.5m tall foundations only on the bridge's left abutment, as opposed to custom foundations on both abutments, resulting in an overall decrease in the total abutment volume (both in the foundation and approach ramp volumes). - 2) Required Quantities of Cement, Sand, and Gravel: - a) The total required quantities of cement, sand, and gravel was determined by the UVA team to be 29 bags (6.4%) greater than, 19 m3 (13.6%) less than, and 2 m3 (10.2%) less than the original estimate, respectively.
 Given that the estimated amount of required cement increased between the two estimates and that the estimated amount of required sand and gravel decreased, it is likely that either different volume ratios or contingency factors for concrete and slurry mix designs were used by the UVA team and the in-country manager.
-However, the UVA team is confident in their estimate for these construction materials, as we utilized the Bolivia-specific volume ratios provided by EIA in the BP-301 Construction Management course to determine component material quantities. - 3) Required Quantities of Rebar: - a) The total required quantities of #4, #5, and #6 rebar was determined by the UVA team to be 2 bars (28.6%) less than, 1 bar (25%) greater than, and 2 bars (40%) less than the original in-country manager estimate, respectively.
+However, the UVA team is confident in their estimate for these construction materials, as we utilized the Bolivia-specific volume ratios provided by EIA in the BP-301 Construction Management course to determine component material quantities.

+- 3) Required Quantities of Rebar: - a) The total required quantities of #4, #5, and #6 rebar was determined by the UVA team to be 2 bars (28.6%) less than, 1 bar (25%) greater than, and 2 bars (40%) less than the original in-country manager estimate, respectively.
 This discrepancy can likely be explained by the difference in the standard anchor details used between the two designs, as the UVA team utilized standard detail A-4 (two walkway cables and a 20-60m span) while the in-country manager likely utilized standard detail A-5 (two walkway cables and a 60-100m span), resulting in slightly different rebar quantity requirements. - b) In addition, the total required quantity of #3 rebar was determined by the UVA team to be 2 bars (8%) less than the original in-country manager estimate.
 This discrepancy can likely be explained by the difference in span lengths for the bridge design, as the in-country manager design calls for a span of 61m, while the updated final design calls for a span of 57.8 m. - 4) Required Quantities of Brick: - a) The total required quantities of brick was determined by the UVA team to be 152 ea (15.8%) greater than the in-country manager estimate.
 Although the UVA team is unaware of the reason for this discrepancy between the two estimates, the UVA team is confident in their estimate for brick masonry, as they utilized the guidelines set out in the BP-301 Construction Management course to determine the required material quantities for each tower.